pBouillon/git_tutorials/methods/commit_rules.md

 - Update server IP address
 ```

+📑 _Please note that since 50 is pretty short, and to avoir making the message_
+_harder to understand by burdening it, you generally should avoid adding a final_
+_dot to your commit._

 ### Commit tenses

 Your commit should be seen as a whole sentence, constructed as: